 Highly reputable injury attorneys help after you suffer medical malpractice

-Schochor and Staton, P.A. is an award-winning law firm representing patients injured through medical error.
+Schochor, Staton, Goldberg, and Cardea, P.A. is an award-winning law firm representing patients injured through medical error.
 If you suffer serious harm due to a medication or other medical error, we can help.
 Contact us or call 410-234-1000 to schedule a free consultation.
 We have offices in Washington, DC and Baltimore, Maryland.